- Section 1. Name. 1

 A quorum at the Business Meeting shall consist of eight members of the LPMC.

-An Executive Committee is created, consisting of the four officers of the LPMC and two at-large members to be elected at the January Business Meeting.
+An Executive Committee is created, consisting of the four officers of the LPMC and three at-large members to be elected at the January Business Meeting.
 The at-large members may be given additional responsibilities, as appointed by the Chairman.
 The committee shall have the authority to manage and control the affairs and property of the LPMC by a vote of four or more of the members of the Executive Committee.
-All actions of the Executive Committee shall be announced at the next business meeting and shall be subject to approval at that business meeting.
+All actions of the Executive Committee shall be announced at the next business meeting.

 The Officers of the LPMC shall be a Chairperson, a Vice Chairperson, a Secretary, and a Treasurer.
 No offices shall be combined.
 The Officers in place at the time of the adoption of these by-laws shall remain in office until the next regularly scheduled election of Officers.

 During odd-numbered years, the Officers of the LPMC shall be elected at the regularly scheduled January Business Meeting for terms of two (2) years.
 The Officer for any race shall be chosen by majority vote of secret ballots.
 If there is only one nomination for the office the election may be made by acclamation.
 If no candidate has attained a majority, the candidate with the fewest votes and any candidates with less than 5% shall be struck from subsequent ballots.
 This procedure shall be repeated after every ballot in which no candidate has received a majority vote, until one candidate attains a majority.
 None of the above shall always be an option on these ballots.
-Officers shall be selected by secret ballot unless there is only one nomination for the office, in which case election may be made by acclamation.
 Officers shall take office at midnight on the day of the January Business Meeting and serve thereafter until midnight on the day of the next January Business Meeting held during an odd-numbered year.

 - Chairperson.
 The Chairperson shall be the head of the LPMC, presiding over all meetings and conventions of the LPMC.
 The Chairperson is the official spokesperson for the LPMC.
 The Chairperson may appoint such committees as are deemed necessary to conduct the business of the LPMC.